-However, the essential oil market is enormous, and adulteration with cheaper synthetics and additives is hardly unknown.
+However, the essential oil market is enormous, and adulteration with cheaper synthetics and additives is more common than you think.

-So how can you be confident that your essential oil is an actual botanical extract?
+So how can you be confident that your essential oil is 100% pure and an actual botanical extract?

 If you plan to add essential oils to your fish tank, please do your research first and find a reputable supplier.

 Essential oil companies spend a lot of time, money, and research to supply you with a quality product.
 So if it’s cheap, it ain’t genuine!

 Do not look upon this list as being full, complete, or trustworthy.
 Like any list, it is only as good as the day I compiled it; therefore, things may have changed.